 Student Expectations: Students are expected to be able to navigate the campus independently and must abide by the student code of conduct.
 Any violation may result in disciplinary action, including dismissal from the program.

 Learn more check out the most recent Challenge Brochure (PDF, ) .

 Featured Challenge Program Student, Calvin Massenburg

 From an early age, Calvin Massenburg’s athleticism was apparent as he excelled in track and field as an elementary school student.
 What Massenburg’s classmates might not have known was the young athlete had autism and an intellectual disability.
-Today, the current Montgomery College student can also stake his claim as an Olympic gold medalist.
+Today, the current MC student can also stake his claim as an Olympic gold medalist.

 Massenburg has been training and competing with Special Olympics Maryland for 19 years.
 This past March, he flew to Abu Dhabi to participate in the Special Olympics World Games.
 At the games, Massenburg competed in the 200-Meter run, 100-Meter run, and 4 x 100-Meter relay, sprinting to a gold in the 100-Meter run.

 During his regular season, he competes in the high-performance division, with the best and the fastest in the nation.

 “I had the pleasure of watching both athletic and personal growth while he trained to compete among the fastest athletes in the world,” said Kira Northrop, director of media at Special Olympics Maryland.
 “In Abu Dhabi, he broke his personal best time in the 100M run and came in first place earning a gold medal with a time of 11.82 seconds and becoming the fifth fastest Special Olympics athlete in the world.
 I am so incredibly proud of Calvin and all of his success.”